Year of No Light: History

 From 2002 to 2003, they played local shows in Bordeaux.
 In September 2003, Julien Perez joined the band as a singer.
 One month later, the new line up played its first show.
-Year Of No Light still remains an "active" side project due to all of the musical activities of the vast majority of its members.
+Year of No Light still remains an "active" side project due to all of the musical activities of the vast majority of its members.

 The band finally recorded a demo in June 2004.
 After its release, the group toured Spain and Basque Country.
-Following the good feedbacks surrounding the Demo (one review describing Year Of No Light as "The Cure playing Sludge"), the band worked on its first album during the summer 2005.
-In September 2005, they recorded Nord with Serge Morattel at Geneva, Switzerland.
+Following the good feedbacks surrounding the demo (one review describing Year of No Light as "The Cure playing Sludge"), the band worked on its first album during the summer 2005.
+In September 2005, they recorded Nord with Serge Morattel in Switzerland.
 The following year, Nord was released to positive reviews.
-Year Of No Light began to tour more often in 2006 and played at the famous Dour Festival in 2007.
+Year of No Light began to tour more often in 2006 and played at the famous Dour Festival in 2007.
 The same year, Nord was reissued on Crucial Blast, for the CD version, and Cavity Records for the LP.

-In 2008, Year Of No Light toured Europe and played at the prestigious Roadburn and Hellfest festivals.
+In 2008, Year of No Light toured Europe and played at the prestigious Roadburn and Hellfest festivals.
 After several collaborations with acts like Nadja and Fear Falls Burning and some splits recordings, they discarded their singer.
-At the end of the summer, Year Of No Light becomes a six piece entity with two drummers, one bassist, and three guitarists, backed by some vintage synths.
+At the end of the summer, Year of No Light becomes a six-piece entity with two drummers, one bassist, and three guitarists, backed by some vintage synths.
 Shiran Kaïdine, from Monarch!, and Mathieu Mégemont, from Aérôflôt, joined the band respectively as third guitarist and second drummer.

 In September 2009, the band began to record Ausserwelt in Bordeaux with Cyrille Gachet.
-In April 2010, following the release of Ausserwelt on Conspiracy, Year Of No Light toured Europe with Irish black metallers Altar of Plagues.
-The following month, the band worked on a soundtrack for Dreyer's Vampyr, and performed it for the first time, on May 28, 2010, at Barbey Theatre in Bordeaux.
-In February 2011, Year Of No Light played Vampyr in Tallinn, Estonia.
+In April 2010, following the release of Ausserwelt on Conspiracy, Year of No Light toured Europe with Irish black metallers Altar of Plagues.
+The following month, the band worked on a soundtrack for Dreyer's Vampyr, and performed it for the first time, on 28 May 2010, at Barbey Theatre in Bordeaux.
+In February 2011, Year of No Light played Vampyr in Tallinn, Estonia.
 The following months, after having recorded new material for upcoming splits, they toured Europe and played two sets at Roadburn: a classical gig (including the totality of Ausserwelt) and the Vampyr performance.